DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 The most basic use of the scheduler is to run a command non-interactively.
-Any command (or series of commands) that you want to run on the cluster is called a _job_, and the process of using a scheduler to run the job is called _batch job submission_.
+Any command (or series of commands) that you want to run on the cluster is called a _job_ and the process of using a scheduler to run the job is called _batch job submission_.

 In this case, the job we want to run is a shell script -- essentially a